ethereum-optimism/specs/specs/interop.md

 The initiating messages for all relaying messages MUST be resolved as safe before an L2 block can transition from being unsafe to safe.
 Users MAY optimistically accept unsafe blocks without any verification of the relaying messages.
-They SHOULD optimistically verify the initiating messages exist in remote unsafe blocks to more quickly reorganize out invalid blocks.
+They SHOULD optimistically verify the initiating messages exist in destination unsafe blocks to more quickly reorganize out invalid blocks.

 ## State Transition Function